rolandiartmeladze/PortfolioBackend/README.md

 ## API Endpoints
 ### The project provides the following REST API endpoints:

-GET/POST /api/posts/: Retrieve a list of all records.
+GET/POST /api/posts/: Retrieve a list of all records. <br />
-POST/GET /api/comments//: Create a new record.
+POST/GET /api/comments//: Create a new record. <br />
-GET /admin/: Retrieve a specific record by its ID. user: admin  Pass:admin
+GET /admin/: Retrieve a specific record by its ID. user: admin  Pass:admin <br />

 ## Admin Panel
 Access the admin panel at http://127.0.0.1:8000/admin/ to manage the database using the credentials you set up earlier.